Garlic – an ancient remedy with a modern twist

 Natural antibiotic substances were used to treat infections for thousands of years prior to the discovery of penicillin in the 1930’s.
 This aromatic plant was used by the ancient Egyptians, Greeks, Romans and Chinese to treat all types of infections, its use dating back over 5,000 years.
 Louis Pasteur, a founding father of Microbiology, studied the strong antibacterial properties of garlic in 1858.
 As recently as World War II, this herb saved thousands of lives by protecting open wounds from getting infected.

 Today garlic is enjoying a renaissance of use, both in fighting infectious diseases and for support with several other health challenges.
 In France and Germany, herbal medicines are taught in medical schools and are commonly prescribed by doctors and covered by insurance.
-In the United Kingdom, a novel MRSA garlic treatment is showing excellent results against stubborn MRSA outbreaks where antibiotic drugs fail to work.
+In the United Kingdom, a newly discovered MRSA garlic treatment containing stabilized allicin is showing excellent results against stubborn MRSA outbreaks where antibiotic drugs fail to work.

 How garlic works

 Garlic is much more than a popular food ingredient.
 It has powerful antibacterial, antiviral and antifungal properties, making it active against a broad range of infections.
 In addition to its infection-fighting abilities, it also helps lower blood pressure, promotes balanced intestinal health and is a powerful immune system booster.

 Garlic produces the compound called allicin when crushed or bruised, which is responsible for the clove’s distinctive odor.
 Allicin and several other compounds in garlic have strong antibiotic activity.
 Allicin is rapidly oxidized, meaning it quickly breaks down after it is created.
 This means, as soon as you crush a clove, the anti-bacteria power starts to fade.